 She sensed someone gripping the fingers of her left hand, followed by the metallic clink of a handcuff closing.
-Angel wheeled around, found herself handcuffed to a Chicago police officer.
+Angel wheeled around and found herself handcuffed to a Chicago police officer.
 His name tag identified him as Captain Tilson Baggs.

-Her first reaction was to be dumbfounded, as her peripheral vision showed the thug she had subdued escaping, helping the other mobsters to their feet, and running to the getaway van.
+Her first reaction was dumbfounded, as her peripheral vision showed the thug she had subdued escaping, helping the other mobsters to their feet, and running to the getaway van.
 Angel pointed to the fleeing criminals with her free hand, and her facial expression indicated surprise at the officer’s inaction.

 Captain Baggs stepped closer to Angel, and without warning, he delivered a sharp punch to her jaw.
 Angel had experience with receiving strikes during training sessions with Master Wong’s Wushu students.
 Still, it momentarily dazed her.
 The assembled crowd shouted at the officer.

 “What are you doing?
 She was defending Pastor Montgomery.
 You’re letting them run away.”

+Police sirens were blaring from two directions as the four mob thugs roared away in their getaway van.
 A couple of the male bystanders started to move towards Captain Baggs and his tethered captive.

-Police sirens were blaring from two different directions as the four mob thugs roared away in their getaway van.

 As the bystanders moved closer to Captain Baggs, he unholstered his Glock-50 handgun and pointed it at them.

 “Step back, or I start shooting.
 You’ll only get one warning.”

-At that moment, there was a crowd of about twenty people surrounding Baggs and the Angel.
-The two African American bystanders closest to Baggs stepped back; they didn’t want to be police shooting victims.
+At that moment, a crowd of about twenty people surrounded Baggs and the Angel.
+The two bystanders closest to Baggs stepped back; they didn’t want to be police shooting victims.

 A Chicago police cruiser roared to a stop, and two officers hopped out, working their way through the assembled crowd.
-The crowd started chanting: “Let her go.
+The crowd started chanting.

+“Let her go.
 Let her go.”

 One officer knelt beside Pastor Montgomery, bleeding profusely from facial wounds, still dazed and incoherent.
 He called for an ambulance.
+At this point, Angel’s nose was bleeding.
+A couple of drops of blood trickled from the corner of her mouth.

 The other officer, Tevaughn Lincoln, went straight to Baggs and the Angel.

 “Captain, what’s going on?”
-He stared at the Angel, who had a nose bleed and a couple of drops of blood trickling from the corner of her mouth.

-“I’ve arrested her for fighting, disturbing the peace, and disorderly conduct,” Baggs replied.
+“I’ve arrested this woman for fighting, disturbing the peace, and disorderly conduct,” Baggs replied.
 “Officer Lincoln, handcuff her.”

-Officer Lincoln snapped his handcuffs on her left wrist; leaning close to her ear, he whispered: “Stay calm, Ma’am.”
+Officer Lincoln snapped his handcuffs on her left wrist; leaning close to her ear, he whispered.

+“Stay calm, Ma’am.”

-Two more police cruisers pulled up as the crowd continued to chant: “Let her go, let her go.”
+Two more police cruisers pulled up as the crowd continued to chant.

+“Let her go, let her go.”

 Officer Lincoln cuffed Angel’s right wrist and uncoupled Captain Baggs’ handcuffs from her.

 “Check her for weapons,” Baggs said.